We're called to love God and love each other because God first loved us.

 At the very beginning of our sacred and authoritative text, the Bible, in the creation stories of Genesis, we are reminded of our human role in creation.
 Genesis 2:15 tells us that God took Adam and put him in the garden to till and keep it.
 Our first vocation has always been to care for the earth.

-And in Genesis 9, God makes a covenant to never again destroy creation with Noah, but with all of humanity; a covenant not only with all of humanity, but with every living creature; a covenant not only with all creatures alive today, but with all future generations.
+And in Genesis 9, God makes a covenant to never again destroy creation, not just with Noah, but with all of humanity; a covenant not only with all of humanity, but with every living creature; a covenant not only with all creatures alive today, but with all future generations.
 God’s covenant with God’s people goes on forever, and it is a covenant that calls us to be God’s people, living into our vocation.

 That care for people and for the earth--those calls are at the center of who God calls us to be as followers of Christ.

 When we think about the role of divestment from fossil fuel companies in earth care, we realize that it’s more than just about how we interact with the earth.
 Climate change will certainly affect

 the earth, and it will also affect humanity.
 God calls us as people of faith to care for each other—and we most clearly see this call in the work of Jesus Christ.
 Jesus spent his ministry caring

 for people on the margins, healing and feeding people, challenging religious teachers in his time to use their religious laws to give life.
 Jesus’ life ended after his own arrest for overturning